walls-of-doom/walls-of-doom/README.md

 Implementation
 --------------

+**insertion-sort.h**

++ Our generic insertion sort implementation

 We only need to keep track of the five best scores.
 Therefore, insertion sort is a good enough algorithm for our requirements.
-It was implemented in `insertion-sort.h`.

 License
 -------